RetroReversing/retroReversing/categories/misc/Conferences.md

 updatedAt: '2023-10-29'
 ---

-# Introduction
+# Introduction to Retro Games Industry conferences
-When taking a historical look at the Games Industry one of the most important sources of information are the Conferences that were held to share information when the industry was fresh.
+When taking a historical look at the Games Industry one of the most important sources of information are the Conferences that were held to share information before the mainstream internet.

 This page will talk about the main Game-related conferences that took place over the period of time that we classify as "Retro", they roughly fit into two distinct categories:
-* **Development** - Conferences for Sharing Game Development Information (SIGGRAPH, GDC)
+* **Development** - Conferences for Sharing Game Development Information (SIGGRAPH, GDC, Develop)
 * **Showcase** - Conferences for Showing off the latest Games and Gaming Hardware (CES, E3)

-This table below lists all the conferences that we are aware about taking place up until 2000:
+This table below lists all the conferences that we are aware about taking place up until 2007:

 Conference | Dates | Category | Notes
 ---|---|---|---